8 Practical Tips To Stop Mindless Eating Forever

 What Is Mindless Eating

 Mindless eating is when a person eats without paying attention to their food.
-Usually, when one eats with their minds wandering, they eat hastily and often eat more than they should.
+Usually, when one eats with their mind wandering, they eat hastily and often eat more than they should.
 It is also known as binge-eating, bored-eating (eating when bored), and mindless snacking.

 8 Practical Tips To Stop Eating Mindlessly